MicrosoftDocs/minecraft-creator/creator/Reference/Content/FogsReference/Examples/FogsIntroduction.md

 Fog settings in this layer are saved and then restored on world load per player.
 A fog setting that is pushed before a world save will still apply after a world load and can then be popped.

 ### Push

-Pushes a new fog setting with a user provided ID to specified players onto the top of the Fog Command layers of the players' active fog stacks.
+Pushes a new fog setting onto the top of the Fog Command layers for a player's active fog stack, given that player's specified ID.

 ### Pop

-Removes the top-most fog setting from selected players that matches the user provided ID.
+Removes the top-most fog setting from a selected player, given that player's specified ID.

 ### Remove

-Removes all matching fog settings, from the selected players that matches the user-provided ID.
+Removes all matching fog settings (provided previously through one or more "/fog push" commands) from a selected player, given that player's specified ID.